 By creating more opportunity and trust, we develop stronger long-term relationships for the UK and share and enrich its assets in English, the arts, education and society.

-In Singapore, the work of the British Council includes teaching part-time English or 1:1/small group to adults and young learners aged from early years to primary, secondary, junior college and study camps from aged 4 to 17 years old; teacher and corporate training, as well as a pre-school.
+In Singapore, the work of the British Council includes teaching part-time English or 1:1/small group to adults and young learners aged from early years to primary, secondary and study camps from aged 4 to 17 years old; teacher and corporate training.

 Our work also includes IELTS and other Exams; providing the latest information about studying in the UK and on UK qualifications in Singapore; promoting British education and training; and demonstrating the innovation, creativity and excellence of British arts, literature and design.